Tooth extraction with your Wheaton dentist

 How much pain does a tooth extraction cause?

 Every tooth extraction will require you to be numb, so you will not feel pain during the procedure.
 You will feel pressure, but no pain.
 We tell our patients that it will feel like someone is pushing on you.
 As far as pain after the procedure, that depends on how much pain you have before the tooth extraction and how complicated the extraction was.
-If no tissue needed to be cut then the pain is typically totally gone in about three days.
+If we did not to cut any tissue then your pain should be gone in about three days.
 Pain that is intense enough to require more than just Advil or Tylenol is usually over after the first night.
 Most patients only take Advil or Tylenol and no prescription pain medication.
 Most patients quit that within a day or two.
 We have two pain regimen recommendations depending on the severity of the tooth extraction

 - Take Advil (ibuprofen) or Tylenol (acetaminophen) as directed for pain.
-If the pain is too intense call the office and we will have a prescription phoned in to the nearest pharmacy.
+If the pain is too intense call the office and we will phone in a prescription to the nearest pharmacy.

 - Take prescription pain mediation as directed, which is usually one or two pills every 4-6 hours.
 We always recommend people can try to control the pain with medications listed above before using the prescription medication.
 To avoid nausea take prescription pain medication with a glass of milk or food.